null

 Sustainable and recyclable custom packaging solutions

 For many eCommerce companies, the shipped package is their first physical touchpoint with their customer.
-And, unlike almost every communication companies send their customers, their packaging has a 100% open rate making it an essential canvas for brands to showcase their values and ethos.
+This makes it an essential canvas for brands to showcase their values and ethos.

-• Sustainable and cutting edge: Conscious brands need genuinely circular packaging with the highest levels of post-consumer waste possible and as readily recyclable as possible.
-EcoEnclose offers this, and we are consistently improving our products, increasing recycled content levels, improving strength, adding algae ink, and more.
+• Sustainable and cutting edge: Conscious brands need genuinely circular packaging made with as much post-consumer waste as possible and high levels of recyclability.
+Not only do we offer this, but we’re also consistently improving our products, increasing recycled content levels, improving strength, adding algae ink, and more.

 • Options and choices to meet functional requirements: Some D2C businesses need boxes and mailers.
 Some companies want to be plastic-free, and others need eco-friendly poly mailers.
 EcoEnclose has hundreds of packaging solutions so companies can find the options that meet their needs.